ibexa/documentation-user/docs/content_management/content_organization/copy_move_hide_content.md

     may set a limit on how many content items can be copied at the same time.

     See [Copy subtree limit]([[= developer_doc =]]/administration/back_office/back_office_configuration/#copy-subtree-limit)
-    in the developer documentation on how to set this up.
+    in developer documentation on how to set this up.

 Copying creates a new content item.
 If you only want to have the same content item to another place in the content tree, add another Location to it.